 \section{Abstract}

-{Galaxy clusters offer powerful laboratories for studying galaxy evolution in dense environments. {In this context,} the \texttt{CLONE}, Constrained LOcal and Nesting Environment, {project provides a} zoom-in hydrodynamical simulation of the Virgo cluster, including AGN and supernovae feedback, with a resolution down to 350~pc, {designed to mirror Virgo's observed properties.
-Previous work showed that this replica and Virgo} share the same history, mass and luminosity distributions including the central M87. {This study examines} several observational relations extending to lower stellar masses than previous synthetic-population studies: star formation density, (specific) star formation rate, metallicity and quenched fraction of galaxies as a function of stellar mass and cluster-centric distance. {The aim is to assess how simulated and observed trends compare rather than use the replica as a stand-alone predictive model.
-Despite} slightly low metallicity and high, but then enough, quenched fraction, simulated galaxies reproduce key observational trends {even without} averaging or {accounting for} observational uncertainties, aside from the consideration of projection effects.: \#1 At fixed stellar mass, cluster galaxies form fewer stars than field counterparts. ; \#2 Most galaxies are quenched but for those of intermediate mass or isolated; \#3 Low-mass galaxies are highly quenched implying a sharp metallicity drop, and low metallicity does not imply youth; \#4 Quenching occurs earlier for the most massive and the smallest galaxies than for those of intermediate mass at least until they enter the cluster; \#5 Quenched galaxies have undergone dark matter stripping; \#6 Gas depletion drives quenching, especially in low-mass galaxies and the farther from the cluster center they are. {Overall, the synthetic population reproduces jointly multiple observational trends, making it a valuable }tool to probe processes from jellyfish galaxies to cluster-core gas dynamics.
-Upcoming runs with modified subgrid recipes will permit exploring their effect on metallicity and quenching rates.}
+{Galaxy clusters offer powerful laboratories for studying galaxy evolution in dense environments. {In this context,} the Constrained LOcal and Nesting Environment (\texttt{CLONE}) {project provides a} zoom-in hydrodynamical simulation of the Virgo cluster, including active galactic nucleus and supernova feedback, with a resolution down to 350~pc, {designed to mirror Virgo's observed properties.
+Previous work showed that this replica and Virgo} share the same history, mass, and luminosity distributions including the central M87. {This study examines} several observational relations extending to lower stellar masses than previous synthetic-population studies: star formation density, (specific) star formation rate, metallicity, and quenched fraction of galaxies as a function of stellar mass and cluster-centric distance. {The aim is to assess how simulated and observed trends compare rather than using the replica as a stand-alone predictive model.
+Despite} the slightly low metallicity and the sufficiently high quenched fraction, simulated galaxies reproduce key observational trends {even without} averaging or {accounting for} observational uncertainties, aside from the consideration of projection effects: 1) At fixed stellar mass, cluster galaxies form fewer stars than field counterparts; 2) Most galaxies are quenched, except for intermediate-mass or isolated galaxies; 3) Low-mass galaxies are highly quenched, thus implying a sharp metallicity drop, and low metallicity does not imply youth; 4) Quenching occurs earlier for the most massive and the smallest galaxies than for those of intermediate mass, at least until they enter the cluster; 5) Quenched galaxies have undergone dark matter stripping; 6) Gas depletion drives quenching, especially in low-mass galaxies and the farther from the cluster center they are. {Overall, the synthetic population jointly reproduces multiple observational trends, making it a valuable} tool to probe processes from jellyfish galaxies to cluster-core gas dynamics.
+Upcoming runs with modified subgrid recipes will permit an exploration of their effect on metallicity and quenching rates.}

 \keywords{methods: numerical, clusters: individual, galaxies: evolution, galaxies: general}

 \titlerunning{The Virgo \texttt{CLONE} II} \authorrunning{Sorce et al.}